kevbaer/RLIFF/README.md

 pak::pak("kevbaer/RLIFF")
 ```

-…Though I’m not quite sure why you would want to!
+…Though I’m not quite sure why you would want to! (hehe)

 ## Example